Find Part 2 of the article here

 Besides heavy industries, an effective coastal GH2 hub needs to have many off-takers from other vital end-use sectors, which require H2 as a decarbonization solution.
 Such sectors include long-haul, heavy-duty trucking, marine shipping, aviation, dispatchable power generation, and residential heating.
 The potential sources of H2 demand co-located with industrial clusters may offer potential synergies.
 For example, a 500MW power plant might generate H2 demand equal to 650,000 FCVs or heat demand from 2 million residential facilities (IEA, 2019; Kent, 2022).

 Sixth, similar to North Germany, the US extensive transportation network can be used for H2 transport.
 For example, the country already possesses more than 1600 miles of H2 pipelines (DOE, 2020c).
 Additionally, the country has railroads, barge waterways, and freight highways that can transport GH2 to places of utilization or storage, as shown in Figure 4 and Figure 7 (GPI, 2022).
 The US also has a well-developed natural gas infrastructure, allowing H2 transport, as shown in Figure 8 (GPI, 2022).
 Using existing natural gas pipeline networks in H2 transmission may benefit hydrogen supply technologies without incurring the significant investment costs and risks of developing a new H2 transmission and distribution infrastructure (IEA, 2019).
-Thus, the presented data and analysis prove that the US has the political will and all components for ideal coastal GH2 hubs.
+Thus, the presented data and analysis prove that the US has the political will and all the components for ideal coastal GH2 hubs.
 The following section addresses the challenges of the US concept expansion.

 Figure 7, Transport infrastructure: railroads, from An Atlas of Carbon and Hydrogen Hubs for United States Decarbonization (p.
 24) by GPI (2022).